-• The Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, also known as the General Data Protection Regulation (the GDPR), which became enforceable across the EU and the EEA from 25 May 2018, having replaced the previous Directive 95/46/EC; In Ireland, the national law, which amongst other considerations, gives further effect to the GDPR, is the Data Protection Act 2018 (‘the 2018 Act’).
+• Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, also known as the General Data Protection Regulation (the GDPR).

-• The Directive 2009/136/EC of the European Parliament and of the Council of 25 November 2009, also known as the ePrivacy Directive, amending the Directive 2002/22/EC on universal service and users’ rights relating to electronic communications networks and services, Directive 2002/58/EC concerning the processing of personal data and the protection of privacy in the electronic communications sector and Regulation (EC) No 2006/2004 on cooperation between national authorities responsible for the enforcement of consumer protection laws.
+• Directive 2009/136/EC of the European Parliament and of the Council of 25 November 2009, also known as the ePrivacy Directive, Directive 2002/58/EC concerning the processing of Personal Data and the protection of privacy in the electronic communications sector and Regulation (EC) No 2006/2004 on cooperation between national authorities responsible for the enforcement of consumer protection laws.

-Pregistry (the organization and its staff members) is aware that Personal Data/ Health Information may represent a risk towards you if accessed by unauthorized third parties.
-That is a set of Policies, Operational Processes, and mechanisms (technological and human-based) have been developed, ensuring that the Personal Data entrusted by you to Pregistry will be maintained, handled, and shared in a manner that warrants its security, accuracy, confidentiality, and privacy, hence assuring your Personal Data Protection.
+We are aware that processing Personal Data may represent a risk to you if those data are accessed by unauthorized third parties.
+We have developed a set of policies, operational processes, and mechanisms to ensure that the Personal Data entrusted by you to Pregistry will be maintained, handled, and shared in a manner that guarantees to the maximum possible extent having regard to the current state of technical knowledge its security, accuracy, confidentiality, and privacy.

-Every data subject maintains full control over their personal data (and, where applicable, their offspring’s), as well as the personal data processing activities undertaken by Pregistry (as defined under applicable personal data Protection Legislation or specifically the GDPR, where its ruling is more protective of the data subject’s Rights).
+Every individual maintains full control over their Personal Data (and, where applicable, that of their children), as well as over the Personal Data processing activities undertaken by Pregistry (as defined under applicable national Personal Data Protection legislation or the GDPR, whichever is stricter).
+If you don’t want something to be known, don’t share it!.